The method of paying income tax has been simplified over the years. However, there has been con...

 For the listed companies, the companies that announced a buyback of shares before July 2019 are not liable to pay tax ohm buyback of shares.
 The tax rates are applicable from the current fiscal year that began on April 1, 2019.

 Further, the Minimum Alternative Tax rate has been reduced to 15 % from the existing 18.5 %for companies which opt for incentive or exemptions.

 The government has expanded the scope of spending 2 % of profits on corporate social responsibilities.
 Entities can now spend the amount on incubators, research grants to institutes that are promoting scientific research.

 “Tax concessions will bring investments in Make in India, boost employment and economic activity, leading to more revenue,”- Quoted by the Finance Minister.

-The market responded positively after the announcement.
+After the Reduction in Corporate Taxes, The market responded positively after the announcement.
 Major industrial chambers and federations appreciated the move of the finance ministry.

 With these measures, Indian corporate tax rates have come down to amongst the lowest in the world, especially for the new manufacturing companies.
 These decisions will be celebrated as historic and will go a long way in improving ‘Ease of Doing Business In India’ even further.
 We, at BSE, welcome these moves and thank the Hon’ble PM and Hon’ble FM for promoting industrialization in India with these measures.
 These announcements will further boost the investor confidence and start the investment cycle – Ashishkumar Chauhan, MD & CEO, BSE